Home

 REST

-I am busy, but not so much that I cannot keep going!
-If I am to serve each of my clients to the best of my ability, I must be at my best!
-I leave time in my schedule for regular exercise and time with my family and friends to avoid burnout so I am super duper ready for your wedding day amazingness!
+I only take 25 weddings each year to make sure that my couples receive the absolute best service possible.
+I leave time in my schedule for regular exercise and time with my family and friends to avoid burnout so I am super-duper ready for your wedding day.
+Sustainability is more than being eco-friendly!

 Best practices for a sustainable gathering

-• Absolutely no single-use plastic on site.
+• Avoid having single-use plastic on site.
 Dishes and catering materials should be glassware, compostable, or reusable.
+Keep an eye out for sneaky items like water bottles and decor!

 • Forgo printed menus or programs for your ceremony.